califernication/lichessAnalysis/README.md

 **Firefox Addons**

 ## How to use?
-The extension after you have finished a game on chess.com or when you go to review a game.
-The script injects an HTML button under the nominal Analysis button that when clicked takes you to a Lichess analysis board of the same game.
+After you have finished a game on chess.com or when you go to review a game, the script injects an HTML button under the nominal Analysis button.
+When clicked, it takes you to a Lichess analysis board of the same game.

 ## FAQ